Things to See and Do in the Capital Region

 The Main Street area of Frederick is known for its history, architecture and cuisine.
 Three centuries of American history come to life downtown.
 Discover old and new treasures alike as you browse the boutiques and antique shops along the way.

 4 Spend a night (or weekend) on the town in National Harbor

-This upscale urban-waterfront destination is the perfect setting for a date night, weekend escape, or girls’ getaway, with outlet shopping, dining and special events.
-Stunning shows, waterfront fitness and fabulous views make National Harbor an unforgettable place to visit.
+This upscale urban-waterfront destination is the perfect setting for a date night, weekend escape, or girls’ getaway, with the new MGM Casino, outlet shopping, dining and special events.
+Stunning sunsets and fabulous views from the Capital Wheel make National Harbor an unforgettable place to visit.